 They also don't want to reinvent their work, learn new tools, and change workflows and processes.

-To overcome these challenges and encourage widespread adoption, A.I.-powered tools need to focus on integration and compatibility with existing software and platforms commonly used in the target industry.
+To overcome these challenges and encourage widespread adoption, AI-powered tools must focus on integrating and compatibility with existing software and platforms commonly used in the target industry.

 By integrating smoothly into established workflows and processes, these tools can alleviate concerns about disruption and minimize the need for extensive relearning.